liuliuluv/mork/README.md

-I have no idea what is going on, I think Exalted built this. (and Zaxer too?)
+I have no idea what is going on, I think Exalted and cirion built this. (and Zaxer too?)

 # Setup